 - How do we measure results and get better over time?

 Great questions, yes?
-The first three should determine your go vs. no-go content marketing strategy and the second three how to make it happen assuming the decision to proceed is affirmative.
+The first three should determine your go vs. no-go content marketing strategy and the second three how to make it happen to assume the decision to proceed is affirmative.
 I’ll cover the first three questions in this article and the final three in the next.

 Can we be industry thought leaders?